MateoGiuffra/MateoGiuffra/README.md

 ### I'm a Creative Developer

+**State Conventions:**
+* ✔ = Goal completed.
+* 🎯 = Pending goal for the current cycle.

 - 👨‍🎓 University student at [UNQUI](https://www.unq.edu.ar/) (_currently in my third year_)
 - 🍃 My primary backend stack consists of Java and Spring Framework.
-- 📚 Currently learning React, JavaScript, HTML and CSS on my own.
+- 📚 Currently learning React, JavaScript, HTML and CSS on my own.  ✔
 - 🎯 **Goals for 2025:**
-  - Complete my CSS and React learning to start Astro and Tailwind next.
+  - Complete my CSS and React learning to start Astro and Tailwind next. ✔
-  - Deepen my knowledge of the Spring framework in Java.
+  - Deepen my knowledge of the Spring framework in Java. ✔
-  - Build more Python projects.
+  - Build more Python projects. ✔
-  - Work on web development projects.
+  - Work on web development projects.  ✔
-  - Explore Go and Rust.
+  - Explore Go and Rust. 🎯
 - 🖍 I enjoy drawing!

 #### Connect with me